shahabalem/Flashcart/cline_docs/projectBrief.md

 ## Core Features

 -  Full information of words that imported by user and fetch automatically of Dictionary APIs and optimize with AI
 - categorize words in a main subject that name deck that created by user and can add words to deck
 - Make a litner model for iteration of words that user can learn, the aglorithms of repitation is FSRF
+- read file ./user_register/auth-system-implementation.md for more information about auth system
+- read file ./words_structure/words_basic_structure.md for more information about words structure

 ## Target Users